Butylbenzyl phthalate

 Only phthalate of commercial importance with differing side chains, one of them representing a benzyl group

 Butylbenzyl phthalate (BBzP) is a mixed ester of phthalic acid with benzyl alcohol and n-butanol.
-It is mainly used as plasticizer in PVC products like floorings, wall coverings and upholstery.
+It was mainly used as plasticizer in PVC products like floorings, wall coverings and upholstery.
 Together with other polymers (based e.g. on polysulfide, polyurethane, acrylic, polyacrylics, polyvinylacetate, and nitrocellulose) it is present in sealants, adhesives, paints, inks, lacquers, and cosmetics.

 BBzP is not chemically bound in the polymer matrix and may outgas and be released upon contact with fluids and fats.